 This was the answer of an unnamed Kaggle Grandmaster when he was challenged about Kaggle competitions.
 The response pretty much said: “Well, it doesn’t matter, those models will never go into production anyways!”

-It seems that we are using the model impact epidemic as an excuse to take shortcuts, or to ignore mistakes in order to look better, or—in hopefully rare cases—even to commit fraud.
+It seems that we are using the model impact disaster as an excuse to take shortcuts, or to ignore mistakes in order to look better, or—in hopefully rare cases—even to commit fraud.

 To me, all of this means that we need to fundamentally change data science culture.
 And we need to do it soon.

 Just like other fields have a statement of principles to guide their behavior, like doctors with the Hippocratic Oath for example, data scientists need a set of standards to ensure that we’re using AI to benefit everyone.